CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 > `INDEX_NUMBER` of tasks is shown according to the "didTASKS" list.<br>
 > The task labelled by `INDEX_NUMBER` in the "didTASKS" list will be permanently removed from the task manager.<br>

+Example:
+* `deletecompleted 1`
+> The task indicated by index number 1 in the "didTASKS" list section will be permanently deleted.

 ### 3.9.
 Searching for tasks: `find`

 Searches for tasks based on keywords that you want.<br>